 Requesting a payment on account

 If 14 days have passed since your housing benefit/local housing allowance claim, which was submitted with all the required information, and the claim is yet to be processed you can get a payment on account.
 Payments on account should be automatic, but if it is not, send this letter.

-Requesting a statement of reasons for a housing benefit decision
+Requesting an explanation for a housing benefit decision

 Requesting backdated housing benefit

 If you need your housing benefit backdated, you will need to say this in your housing benefit claim form.
 You must include a document and evidence which states why you could not have claimed housing benefit earlier.

 Requesting housing benefit for two homes

 There are circumstances when housing benefit can be paid for more than one home.
 Payments for two homes are not given automatically, so you need to write to your housing benefit department and ask.